gustavolessa23/csv-comparison-tool/README.md

 ```
 #### Columns to determine if entries are comparable
 One or more parameters that form the composite key.
+More than one run is allowed at the same time,
 ```
 --same="AccountNumber,Column1"
 ```